Aam Aadmi Party alleges its Ahmedabad office was raided by police, officers deny claims

 Party leaders could not give any details about who came and what exactly happened, an inspector said.

-Arvind Kejriwal-led Aam Aadmi Party on Sunday claimed that the Gujarat Police raided its office Ahmedabad for two hours and found nothing.
+Arvind Kejriwal-led Aam Aadmi Party on Sunday claimed that the Gujarat Police raided its office in Ahmedabad for two hours and found nothing.
 The raids took place as soon as Kejriwal arrived in the city for poll campaigning, according to party leader Isudan Gadhvi.

 However, Inspector PK Patel of Navrangpura police station said that no raids took place, PTI reported.